GLASS AND GOLD

 The Strata

-Beneath the districts — beneath the politics and markets and battlefields — the Thalline is layered.
-Four strata descend from the sky-facing Spires to the unmapped Fray, each deeper, hotter, and less forgiving than the last.
-The lattice was not designed with Tendril safety in mind.
+The Thalline is layered.
+Four strata descend from the sky-facing Spires to the unmapped Fray, each deeper, hotter, and less willing to accommodate a body than the one above it.
+The lattice was not designed with Tendril safety as a priority.
+I do not believe it was designed with any priorities at all.
+It grew, and we grew inside it.

 The Spires